 Table 3.
 Proportion of the phenotypic variance explained by the covariates in the Benchmark Structure + Environment (S+E) Model.
-Socioeconomic comprises the covariates SIMD, years of education, household size, vehicle ratio and job status; lifestyle comprises the covariates alcohol units, smoking status, activity level and consumption of fruit , vegetables, fish, meat, eggs and dairy; gPCs are the 10 principal components of the genomic relationship matrix that describe the geographical structure of the population.
+Socioeconomic comprises the covariates SIMD, years of education, household size, vehicle ratio and job status; lifestyle comprises the covariates alcohol units, smoking status, activity level and consumption of fruit , vegetables, fish, meat, eggs and dairy; gPCs are the 10 principal components of the genomic relationship matrix that describe the geographical population genetic structure.